Directors & Mentors

 Joseph Jefferies is Assistant Director to NSB’s Conservatory Program.
 He has served as director of Portland Ballet Summer Dance Program and has taught master classes and workshops at ballet schools across the country.
 Mr Jefferies is an award-winning choreographer creating over 30 works for companies including Ballet Memphis, Miami City Ballet, Peoria Ballet, Ballet Trockadero, Harid Conservatory, Ballet Yuma, Walnut Hill School for the Arts and Northeast Youth Ballet.
 He has won the RDA Emerging Choreographer scholarship twice and had his work selected and performed for New York City’s Ballet Builders Showcase and for the RDA National Convention in Montreal, Canada.

 As a professional dancer Joseph was a member of Ballet Memphis dancing the lead roles in Swan Lake, Giselle, Coppelia and Cinderella.
 As a member of Les Ballet Trockadero de Monte Carlo he toured the world performing in over 25 different countries.
-Mr Jefferies currently is on faculty at Northeast School of Ballet and Boston Ballet.
+Mr Jefferies currently is on faculty at Northeast School of Ballet and Guest Faculty at Chautauqua Dance Institute.